Fundamental/Basic Accounting Equation :: Capital + Liabilities = Assets

 Capital + Liabilities = Assets

-• Isn't it Liabilities = Assets?
+Isn't it Liabilities = Assets?

 The explanation for the equation being written as Capital + Liabilities = Assets lies in the separate entity concept.
 Since the owner is also an alien to the business, the amount that is contributed by the owner towards his capital should also be treated as a liability to the business.
+But since it is of a special nature and it is a liability which differs from the others in the sense that it takes the maximum amount of risk in the business, it would be appropriate to show it distinctly always.

 Therefore the liabilities on the LHS of the accounting equation are divided into two as capital and liabilities.

-• Total Liabilities = Total Capital Employed (= Owned Capital + Loaned Capital)
+= Owned Capital + Loaned Capital

 The total capital employed in the business comes from two sources.
-One the ownership of the business (which we call owned capital) and two as liabilities (which we call loaned capital).
-Since the owners contribution is also to be treated as a liability we can say that total liabilities is equal to total capital.
+One the ownership of the business (which we call owned capital) and two from non-owners as liabilities (which we call loaned capital).

 What are Assets?

-This can be a very big topic for discussion.
-In the initial stages of learning accountancy, it would be better to have a simple understanding on what an asset is.
+Since this is the initial stages of learning accountancy, it would be better to have a simple understanding on what an asset is.

-• Liquidation
+• liability

 • Motor Car, Buildings, Land, Furniture etc.

-• Debtors (those who owe us money) are also assets since they clear off their dues by paying cash (which can be thought of as liquidation of debtors).
+They clear off their dues by paying cash, which can be interpreted as liquidation of debtors.